Qiskit/textbook/tests/README.md

   optimized, and can optimize any multi-line SVGs when run with the `--fix` argument.
 Running `install.sh` adds this as a commit hook.

+### Linting tests

+- `nb_lint.sh`: Runs pylint on notebook code cells.
+  The code examples in the textbook should meet the same standards as code in the Qiskit codebase.
+This script runs a pass/fail pylint check on each notebook.

+  Since the code examples are not a code base, some rules don't apply, and we've tried to remove those where possible.
+You can also add a `
+  pylint: disable=...` comment to avoid specific warnings (will be hidden on the site), but you should use this sparingly.

 - `nb_vale.py`: Run Vale linter checks on notebooks.
   [Vale](https://vale.sh/) is a 'prose linter', i.e. a program that checks for common problems in writing, including spelling errors, wordiness, and